rollerworks/search/Resources/doc/configuration.rst

                     # not the entity manager service reference.
                     default_entity_manager: %doctrine.default_entity_manager%

-When using DQL we must not forget to add the following to our application config.
+If your using DQL you must add the following to your application config.

-If we use different entity managers, we must apply the functions for all of them.
+When your using multiple entity managers, they must be applied all entity managers used by the RecordFilter.

 .. configuration-block::